 - What happens if I arrive late?

 You'll find these questions in your Facebook messenger, WhatsApp, SMS history, and more.
 You probably can already think of them.

 The more information in the description the less you will need to be contacted and the easier customers will find it to book so it's a win-win.

 If you're hosting online classes, please do not miss out on this awesome government-sponsored fitness directory in the UK: OpenActive connects you to SportEngland's online class directory including their new This Girl Can campaign (and lots more).
 You can find the OpenActive toggle on your integrations page in TeamUp's dashboard.

 You've heard of ClassPass and maybe even MoveGB too.
 All of these can be helpful for the discovery of your classes... if you get the class names and descriptions right.

-Whereas with your standard customers they will be able to read your website for more background, the customers of these services only have the information you provide in TeamUp to help guide them to purchase.
+Whereas with your standard customers they will be able to read your website for more background around the content, the customers of these services only have the information you provide in TeamUp to help guide them to purchase.